gdlc/STAT_COMP/INCLASS/INCLASS_18.md

 ```

-Using it as an example to compute the False-discovery proportion (FDP) and the proportion of Ha's that were discovered for each of the  following decision rules:
+Using it as an example, Compute the False-discovery proportion (FDP) and the proportion of Ha's that were discovered for each of the  following decision rules:

   - Reject if Bonferroni-adjusted pvalues< 0.05
   - Reject if Holm's-adjusted pvalues< 0.05